JustWhit3/my-scripts/README.md

 This repository contains some scripts I write for other personal and working projects.
 I keep them here for two reasons: first, to keep them easily accessible to me in case of the needing to retrieve some parts of code; secondly, to let everybody accessing them freely.

+If you want to use one of my scripts please cite them with this [template citation file](https://github.com/JustWhit3/my-scripts/blob/main/CITATION.cff):

 ## Repository diagram structure

 ```